PratyushTripathy/COINS/README.md

 There are two ways of accessing the tool, one is the Python script, which can be found [here](/PythonTool).
 Second way of using is the QGIS plugin, source code and details are [here](/QGISplugin).

 The details of the algorithm is mentioned in the following journal article.<br/>
-### Tripathy, P., Rao, P., Balakrishnan, K., & Malladi, T. (forthcoming).
-An open-source tool to extract natural continuity and hierarchy of urban street networks.
+### An open-source tool to extract natural continuity and hierarchy of urban street networks.[forthcoming] <br/>
+Pratyush Tripathy, Pooja Rao, Krishnachandran Balakrishnan, Teja Malladi <br/>
+Geospatial Lab, Indian Innstitute for Human Settlements, Bengaluru - 560080, India<br/>

+Maintainer: Pratyush Tripathy
+Email: pratyush@iihs.ac.in, pratkrt@gmail.com